JIOFIN Share Price, Analysis & News

 Daily

-• Promoter holding increased by 2.01% to 49.13% in the last quarter, while institutional investors reduced their combined holdings by 1.62%.
+• Ownership patterns indicate a strategic shift, with promoter holding increasing by 2.01% to 49.13% in the quarter ending Apr 2026, while institutional investors collectively reduced their stake by 1.62%, suggesting increased confidence from insiders.

 Open daily analysis